 What temperature should I wash my bed linen?

-When washing linen bedding, it’s tempting to stick it in the machine and blast it on a hot wash at 90 degrees to kill nasty germs and bugs – but this can actually do more harm to your bedding than good.
+When washing linen sheets, it’s tempting to stick it in the machine and blast it on a hot wash at 90 degrees to kill nasty germs and bugs – but this can actually do more harm to your bedding than good.

 To avoid shrinkage, care for your linen, and it will care for you.
 Linen bedding loves cooler temperatures so stick your sheets on a normal cycle in warm water (a gentle 40 degree cycle does the trick) and this will be better for the planet too.